Oregon Zoo Elephant History & Controversies

 - Schmidt, Michael, DVM.
 Jumbo Ghosts: The Dangerous Life of Elephants in the Zoo.
 Chicago: Xlibris Corp, 2002.

-History of the Oregon Zoo Inbreeding Elephants
+Oregon Zoo Elephant Inbreeding History

 - Castano, Carla.
 “Elephants Part 2: Elephant Breeding.”
 Part 2 of a 3-part KOIN 6 News Investigations series.
 YouTube video, 9:41.
 August 7, 2015. https://www.youtube.com/watch?v=3qcRPLOWdMk